KenyC/Jump/README.md

 # Installation

-Download this repository and run the following
+Download this repository and run the command below.
+Install configuration options are available in ``config.mk``

 ```bash
 make install